-The diagram shows the network of lymph glands around the breast.
+The diagram below shows the network of lymph glands around the breast.

-The lymph glands in the armpit (axilla) are called the axillary lymph glands.
-There is also a chain of lymph nodes that runs up the centre of the chest, close to the breastbone.
-This is called the internal mammary chain.
+The lymph glands in the armpit are called the axillary lymph glands.
+There are also lymph nodes in the centre of the chest, close to the breastbone.
+These are called the internal mammary chain.

 Who gets it?

 Breast cancer is more common in women than men.
-In 2017, around 54,700 women and around 390 men were diagnosed in the UK.
+Around 55,500 women and around 370 men are diagnosed in the UK each year.

 1 in 7 women in the UK develop breast cancer during their lifetime.
 It is more common in older women.

-Breast cancer risk can be affected by age, family history and lifestyle factors such as obesity and smoking.
+Breast cancer risk can be affected by age, family history and lifestyle factors.
+This includes obesity and smoking.

 How common it is?

 Breast cancer is the most common cancer in the UK.
-Around 55,200 people are diagnosed with breast cancer every year in the UK.
-That is around 150 people a day.
+Around 55,900 people are diagnosed with breast cancer every year in the UK.
+That is more than 150 people a day.